mbdevpl/transpyle/README.rst

 Therefore to enable support for all languages, execute :bash:`pip3 install transpyle[all]`.
 Alternatively, to enable support for C++ and Fortran only, execute :bash:`pip3 install transpyle[cpp,fortran]`.

+Additionally, support for some languages requires the following software to be installed:

+*   C, C++: SWIG (Simplified Wrapper and Interface Generator) with executable `swig`

+*   Fortran: a modern Fortran compiler with executable `gfortran`